Last Updated on May 29, 2022 by Shaun Snapp

 However, the discounting that is now occurring with HANA is not the end of the issue.
 HANA has more indirect access liability than any other database because SAP brings indirect access claims against its customers.
 No other software vendor (outside of an attempt by Software AG to copy SAP) does.
 We covered this in the article HANA Police Indirect Access Charges.

 Therefore, the HANA price can be discounted until the customer is found to be out of compliance.
-And SAP can use indirect access to charge more for HANA after it is installed and after the company can do anything about it.
+And SAP can use indirect access to charge more for HANA after it is installed and after the company can not do anything about it.

 Therefore, what is the actual value of the HANA discount?